-Date Description Α В С D 2021 SKILLS AND POST-16 EDUCATION BILL (awaiting report stage and third reading) • • ~ ~ Created 'Local Skills Improvement Plans' and confirmed involvement of employer bodies.
-Increased role for the Institute for Apprenticeships and Technical Education in technical qualifications Confirmed the introduction of the Lifelong Loan Entitlement New intervention powers for the Education Secretary plus provisions for the insolvency regime for FE providers 2021 The Department for Education confirmed plans to make A Levels and T Level further education qualifications at age 16, with funding for any overlapping p (e.g. BTECs) set to be removed from 2024. ons 2021 The Education (Careers Guidance in Schools) Bill aims to require all state-funded schools in England to provide guaranteed careers advice for children from Year 7 (age 11) until they leave secondary school. • 2022 Department for Levelling Up, Housing and Communities: ' ' ' ~ "Levelling Up" Confirmation of various commitments from the 2021 Comprehensive Spending Review and FE White Paper: Investment of £3.8 billion in skills planned by 2024-25 Local Skills Improvement Plans A Lifetime Skills Guarantee Skills Bootcamps A new UK-wide £560 million 'Multiply' programme to improve adult numeracy Also included a new government target: "By 2030, the number of people successfully completing high-quality skills training will have significantly increased in every area of the UK.
+Date Description Α В С D 2021 Eight Chambers of Commerce chosen to lead pilots of the new LSIPs, backed with £4 million of government funding, with the aim of making colleges align the courses they offer to local employer needs 2021 The Department for Education confirmed plans to make A Levels and T Levels the main further education qualifications at age 16, with funding for any overlapping post-GCSE options (e.g. BTECs) set to be removed from 2024.
+2022 Department for Levelling Up, Housing and Communities: "Levelling Up" Confirmation of various commitments from the 2021 Comprehensive Spending Review and FE White Paper: Investment of £3.8 billion in skills planned by 2024-25 Local Skills Improvement Plans A Lifetime Skills Guarantee Skills Bootcamps A new UK-wide £560 million 'Multiply' programme to improve adult numeracy Also included a new government target: "By 2030, the number of people successfully completing high-quality skills training will have significantly increased in every area of the UK.
 In England, this will lead to 200,000 more people successfully completing high-quality skills training annually, driven by 80,000 more people completing courses in the lowest skilled areas."
+2022 Government response to the 2019 Augar Review Three years after the Review was published, the government announced plans to: Reform Higher Education student finance, including freezing tuition fees at £9,250 until academic year 2024/25 and aligning the student finance for higher technical qualifications at levels 4 and 5 with the support available for degrees (level 6) Consult on details of the new LLE, including its ambition, objectives, and coverage ~ ~ 2022 SKILLS AND POST-16 EDUCATION BILL Formally created LSIPs and confirmed involvement of employer bodies Increased role for the Institute for Apprenticeships and Technical Education in technical qualifications Confirmed the introduction of the LLE New intervention powers for the Education Secretary plus provisions for the insolvency regime for FE providers Schools required to give post-16 providers the opportunity to speak to pupils about technical qualifications and apprenticeships ~